Last updated on November 5th, 2020 at 06:27 am

 Hungry Harvest is the smallest of the three, but is still a fantastic option that is doing a ton for local communities.
 They seem to have focused regionally following its early Shark Tank fame.

 Ultimately, all three are equally convenient and offer similar quality.
 Imperfect Foods and Misfits Market offer a larger selection of goods compared to Hungry Harvest, but Hungry Harvest seems the most mission-driven.

 Given that these services are somewhat geographically limited (at least for the time being), we think your choice should come down to one simple question: which service can bring you the best fresh food from the closest local farmers?

 If you live in a rural area, that’s likely Misfits Market, who caters to all zip codes in the states they serve.
+(Click here to save 50% off your first box).
 If you’re in a big city or on the west coast, Imperfect Produce may be the better bet.
 If you live on the east coast, like supporting an underdog that’s not only tackling food waste prevention, but food desert elimination, Hungry Harvest is the way to go.

 Whichever you choose, feel good about contributing to food waste reduction.
 You’ll be giving these so-called ‘ugly’ products a second chance!
 Have you experience locally-sourced produce subscription boxes?
 I’m sure there’s a lot more regional or community-based options that we’ve yet to cover, so please chime in in the comments below.

 One parting thought on produce box subscriptions in general: keep in mind that you can totally choose the extent to which you want to rely on a produce subscription box.
 I’ve seen friends regularly skip their box when they know they have other plans or will be out of town.
 One friend even took advantage of each service’s introductory offer to enjoy meaningful discounts to groceries over a month and a half before making up his mind – not a bad strategy to acquaint yourself with the nuances of each before making a final decision!